modcluster/mod_proxy_cluster/test/README.md

 ### tomcat_mod_cluster

 The second image is a Tomcat image with mod_cluster enabled.
-Its Dockerfile is in the test root directory and tests use `tomcat_create` function.
+Its Dockerfile is in the `tomcat` directory and tests use `tomcat_create` function.
 As for httpd, all functions orking with tomcat image are prefixed `tomcat_`.

 ## Dependencies